 The FAIR™ Standard has emerged as the risk model of choice for organizations aiming to provide better visibility into cyber risk, using a language that the business understands, a financial one.
 Furthermore, FAIR™ programs are helping organizations quantify the value of their cybersecurity investments in terms of bottom-line impact and cost-effectively manage their cybersecurity initiatives.

-Join us on Tuesday, June 6 at 8 AM with a distinguished group of cyber risk executives and fellow FAIR members, who are in town for the Gartner Security and Risk Summit, as they discuss and share tips and best practices on how to successfully build an effective quantitative risk management program with FAIR™.
+Join us on Tuesday, June 6 at 8 AM in National Harbor, Maryland with a distinguished group of cyber risk executives and fellow FAIR members, who are in town for the Gartner Security and Risk Summit, as they discuss and share tips and best practices on how to successfully build an effective quantitative risk management program with FAIR™.

 The meeting with begins with a Keynote Address delivered by Jack Jones, Chairman of the FAIR Institute and author of the FAIR™ Model.
 Many organizations have applied their expertise and channeled it into many concrete examples of FAIR™ adoption.
-Multiple members will be attending and will be presenting case study presentations.
+Following that, Brenda Thayer, Senior Manager, Technology Risk at Fannie Mae will present a case study on "Monitoring Top Risks" and how running a fully quantitative program gains immense value for the organization.

 Attend this meeting to: